JelmervanL/LAMAS/docs/index.md

     *K<sub> 5 </sub>* (*K<sub> 4 </sub>* *K<sub> 3 </sub>* (*K<sub> 1 </sub>* ¬*e<sub> 1 </sub>* ∧ K<sub> 2 </sub> ¬*e<sub> 2 </sub>*  ∧ *K<sub> 5 </sub>* ¬*e<sub> 5 </sub>*))

-  In order to lower the complexity of our simultation, only the Evil players use their knowledge about who Merlin possibly is.
+  In order to lower the complexity of our simulation, only the Evil players use their knowledge about who Merlin possibly is.
 Merlin simply acts like any other Good player, except he starts the game with full knowledge about other agents roles (similar to an Evil player).